-The Company provides certain benefits to eligible employees during employment for paid absences, and to eligible employees and agents after termination of service.
+The Company provides compensated absences to eligible employees during employment, and certain benefits to eligible employees and agents after termination of service.
 These benefits include, but are not limited to, salary continuation during medical and pregnancy leaves, short-term disability-related benefits, and continuation of health care benefits.